 - She was very suspicious, often accusing us of various things, in particular stealing her purse and selling her house!

 - Fluctuating cognition.
-One of the key feature of DLB is that the symptoms vary (fluctuate) widely day by day and even during the course of the day.
+One of the key features of DLB is that the symptoms vary (fluctuate) widely day by day and even during the course of the day.
 One minute Mum would be okay and then she would suddenly become confused, restless or agitated.

 - Short attention span.
-Mum would start doing something, quickly lose focus and move onto something else and as a result the house was usually in a state of chaos.
+Mum would start doing something, quickly lose focus and move onto something else and as a result, the house was usually in a state of chaos.

 - Dizzy Spells.
 As a result of a drop in blood pressure, Mum would become dizzy when she stood up.
 Sometimes it would pass quickly but often if we were out in unfamiliar surroundings it wouldn’t and Mum started to have panic attacks as a result.

-- Difficulty with depth / space perception.
-This is a particular issue going up or down stairs.
+- Difficulty with depth/space perception.
+This is a particular issue going up or downstairs.
 She can’t judge the depth of the drop or the width of the tread below so tends to just stick her foot out and drop, invariably falling as a result if you’re not holding onto her.

 - Unable to perform simple tasks.
 People with AD do not store information about what happens now so are unable to remember the present, whereas people with DLB have more trouble retrieving information that has already been stored.
 In addition people with DLB tend to lose their thinking skills sooner than people with AD and as a result lose their ability to perform a series of tasks in the correct order.
 The most noticeable one was making a cup of tea or coffee, which from quite early on in her illness she was simply unable to do.
 You would be surprised by the number of possible variations there are to making a cuppa from putting the coffee straight into the kettle or putting water from the kettle straight into the jar of coffee, by passing the need for cups!